purescript-freedom/purescript-freedom/docs/02-Concepts.md

 You use its effect in the whole of your app.

-The transformation of `FreeT` that is used in your app, can be pass to config when initialize app with `Freedom.run`, so you can customize effect and make testable easy.
+The transformation of `FreeT` that is used in your app, can be pass to config when initialize app with `Freedom.run`.

+Because using `FreeT`, you can customize effect and make testable easy.

 But `purescript-freedom` provides simple transformation in `Freedom.TransformF.Simple`, you can use it if you like.